Keto as a Way of Life

 Easy Keto Coleslaw – Sweet, Vinegar-Based

-Spring is here, and that means barbecues and picnics!
+Spring is here (at least, as I write this post!), and that means barbecues and picnics!
 Grilled meat and picnic packs both require easy side dishes like coleslaw.

 Being Keto doesn’t mean you have to give up this tangy-sweet, Springtime side dish.